parsa-epfl/qflex/pages/download.md

 In order to run the Memcached benchmark, it is recommended to use a terminal multiplexer software, such as `screen`.
 Furthermore, as we are using a single QEMU instance for the client and the server, you should pin the client and server to different groups of cores with `taskset` .
 You can install `screen` using `apt-get` from the guest OS (Debian 8). `taskset` is already installed.

-  **Note:** `screen` control command `Ctrl^a + C` conflicts with QEMU monitor command.
-To get around this, create `.screenrc` file under your home directory with `escape ^Xx` in it.
-This allows using screen with `Ctrl^x` instead of `Ctrl^a`
+  **Note:** The `screen` control command `Ctrl^a + C` conflicts with the QEMU monitor's command.
+To get around this, create a `.screenrc` file under your home directory with `escape ^Xx` in it.
+This step allows using `screen` with `Ctrl^x` instead of `Ctrl^a`

 The following commands assume a QEMU instance with 4GB of memory and and at least 2 cores.
-We require at least one for the server and one for the client.
-We will boot a Memcached server instance of 1GB, since we must have at least 4 times the memory of the Memcached server to safelly run the server and the client.
-We also assume you have two terminals in the guest OS, once for the server and one for the client.
+We require at least one core for the server and one for the client.
+We will start a Memcached server of 1GB, since we must have at least 4 times the memory of the Memcached server to safelly run the server and the client in the same machine.
+We also assume you have two terminals in the guest OS, one for the server and one for the client.

 Boot the QEMU instance, without Flexus attached, and start a `screen` terminal.
 On this first terminal, we are going to start the Memcached server and pin it to core 1, with the following command: